Kotlin/dokka/README.md

 _Note: If you are upgrading from 0.10.x to a current release of Dokka, please have a look at our [migration guide](runners/gradle-plugin/MIGRATION.md)_

 The preferred way is to use `plugins` block.
-One dependency (`kotlinx.html`) is not yet published to MavenCentral, so in order to properly resolve it, you have to add JetBrains's Space repository to your project's repositories:

 build.gradle.kts:
 ```kotlin